Author: Dr. Jean-Paul Rodrigue

 2. Evaluating the Route Selection Process

-The choice of linking a location to another, and more importantly, the path selected is part of a route selection process which respects a set of constraints.
+The choice of linking a location to another, and more importantly, the path selected, is part of a route selection process that respects a set of constraints.
 Although route selection varies by mode, the underlying principles remain similar; in its most simple form, a route selection process (R) tries to respect these general constraints:

 R = f(min C : max E)

 Route selection tries to find or use a path minimizing costs (C) and maximizing efficiency (E).
-There are obviously two major dimensions in this function:
+There are two major dimensions of this function:

 - Cost minimization.
 A good route selection should minimize the overall costs of the transport system.
 This implies construction as well as operating costs.
-The most direct route is not necessarily the least expensive, notably if rugged terrain is concerned, but most of the time a direct route gets selected.
-It also implies that route selection must be the least damageable to the environment, if environmental consequences are considered.
+The most direct route is not necessarily the least expensive, notably if rugged terrain is concerned, but a direct route is usually selected.
+It also implies that route selection must be the least damageable to the environment if environmental consequences are considered.

 Route selection is consequently a compromise between the cost of a transport service and its efficiency.
-Sometimes, there are no compromises as the most direct route is the most efficient one.
+Sometimes, there are no compromises, as the most direct route is the most efficient.
 At other times, a compromise is very difficult to establish as cost and efficiency are inversely proportional.

 3. Traffic Assignment